 Outline the pertinent regulations and standards governing environmental quality, safety and health, protection of sensitive areas, protection of endangered species, siting and land use control at the national and local levels.
 The examination of the legislation should include at minimum, legislation such as the

-NRCA Act, legislation from the National Solid Waste Management Authority (SWMA), The Public Health Act, the Town and Country Planning Act, The Factories Act, and the appropriate international convention/protocol/treaty where applicable.
+NRCA Act, the Public Health Act, the Town and Country Planning Act and the appropriate international convention/protocol/treaty where applicable.

 Task #4 - Identification of Potential Impacts